SasView/sasview/src/sas/perspectives/fitting/media/fitting_help.rst

 41        0.9

-We use only these array values in the computation, therefore the mean value given in the control panel, for example ‘radius = 60’, will be ignored.
+We use only these array values in the computation, therefore the mean value given in the control panel, for example â€˜radius = 60â€™, will be ignored.

 .. _Gaussian_Distribution: